Red light therapy seems too good to be true, doesn’t it?

 What Is Red Light Therapy?

-Red light therapy is a treatment that involves exposing the skin to relatively high intensity light in the red spectrum.
+Red light therapy treatment involves exposing the skin to relatively high intensity light in the red spectrum.
 The precise wavelength of the light used can range from 600 nm (orange/red) to 850 nm (infra-red).

-The majority of the research on the subject suggests that red light activates processes that lead to a decrease in inflammation, improved healing of skin tissue and collagen production.
+The majority of the research on this suggests that red light activates processes that lead to a decrease in inflammation, improved healing of skin tissue and collagen production (yay!).

-Red light easily penetrates the skin, boosts circulation and brings more blood and nutrients to the area.
+Red light easily penetrates the skin, boosts circulation and brings more blood and nutrients to where ever uou point it.
 It also stimulates production of our anti-aging friends – Collagen and elastin.
 Collagen helps plump the skin, while elastin firms the skin.

 Is Red Light Therapy Safe?